desaisoham0/Gemma3n/README.md

 # Gemma 3n Chat – talk to an LLM right in your browser

-A lightweight chat app that runs Google’s **Gemma 3n** model locally via Ollama.
+A lightweight chat app that runs Google’s **Gemma 3n** model (or any other supported model) locally via Ollama.
-No internet, No cloud calls, no accounts, and every conversation lives in your own browser thanks to _sql.js_ + _localStorage_.
+No internet.
+No accounts.
+No one snooping on your data.
+Every conversation stays local, stored safely in your browser with `sql.js` and `localStorage`.

 ---